-Once you have your part down pat, you’ll have to train your roots to grow in the right direction.
+Once you have your part down pat, you must train your roots to grow in the right direction.
 This shouldn’t take too long, but if you’ve had full bangs for a long time, your hair can be stubborn and form a cowlick that keeps going forward.
-The easiest way to train your hair to fall the right way is to blowdry in the direction you want them to lie.
+The easiest way to train your hair to fall the right way is to blowdry in the direction you want it to lie.

 When your bangs get close to chin length, you can transition them into your haircut as face-framing layers.
 Ask your stylist to cut layers starting from the length of your now mostly grown-out bangs.
-This way your bangs will be able to seamlessly blend into the rest of the hair on the sides of your face.
+This way, your bangs will be able to seamlessly blend into the rest of the hair on the sides of your face.
 This is a fun length for bangs because you can create a really cool, piecey look with all the layers.
-Employ the help of S Factor By TIGI Creamy Molding Wax to define individual pieces.
+Employ the help of Bed Head by TIGI Wax Stick to define individual pieces.

 Our last word of advice is to give it time.
 Growing out bangs can be a long, frustrating process.
-On average, hair grows about a half inch per month; growing a micro fringe to mermaid-hair length is obviously going to take a long while, so be patient.
-In the meantime, stock up on some dry shampoo (we like the refreshing scent we get from Dove Refresh+Care Detox & Purify Dry Shampoo) to help sop up any excess bang grease that can end up your forehead.
+On average, hair grows about a half-inch per month; growing a micro fringe to mermaid hair length is obviously going to take a long time, so be patient.
+In the meantime, stock up on some dry shampoo (we like the refreshing scent we get from Suave Hair Refresher Dry Shampoo to help sop up any excess bang grease that can end up on your forehead.

 Once your bangs have grown past the second month, they should be long enough to style into curls or waves.
 This will disguise any mismatched length and give you a more styled look overall, so no one knows you skipped out on re-trimming your bangs!